 The Humane Society of the United States

-The Humane Society of the United States is the nation's largest animal protection organization - backed by 11 million Americans, or one of every 28.
-For more than a half-century, The HSUS has been fighting for the protection of all animals through advocacy, education and hands-on programs.
-Celebrating animals and confronting cruelty.
-To learn more about The HSUS, please visit humanesociety.org.
+The Humane Society of the United States (HSUS) is the nation's largest animal protection organization, rated the most effective by its peers.
+Since 1954, The HSUS has been fighting for the protection of all animals through advocacy, education and hands-on programs.

 The Ad Council